Kilimanjaro Region: History

 Kilimanjaro Region was officially established in 1963 with two districts: Kilimanjaro and Pare.
 The region was part of the Northern Province in the pre-independence Tanganyika.
-Northern Province’s districts included Arusha and Mbulu, while Pare District was a part of Tanga Province.
+Northern Province's districts included Arusha and Mbulu, while Pare District was a part of Tanga Province.

 Of the region's six districts, four traditionally had Chagga settlements, which are Hai District, Moshi District, Rombo District, and Siha District.
 The other two, Mwanga District and Same District, have historically included Pare settlements.
 However, during colonial rule in the late 19th century to the middle of the 20th century, the region was divided into two main districts: Moshi district, which was composed of all the areas settled by the Chagga people on the slopes of the mountain, and Pare district, which was a Pare tribe settlement.
 The region, from earlier times, had been settled by the people collectively called the Chagga, the Maasai, Wakwavi, and Waarusha (in the lower parts of Mount Kilimanjaro), and the Pare on the Pare mountains.
 These have been intermingling, trading, and even fighting from time to time for various socio-political reasons.
 Later, other tribes also migrated to the area.

+Addendum: Prior to the abolition of traditional Chagga states, several distinct chiefdoms existed in the Kilimanjaro area.
+For instance, the Mmari dynasty ruled over Siha in the 19th century, with the dynastic line ending around 1900 after German colonial interventions.
+Another notable polity, the Kingdom of Masama, emerged in 1951 and lasted until its dissolution in 1962 during the transition to the post-independence administration of Tanganyika.